 While seeds purchased from your local grocery store or garden center will work, organic seeds are more sustainable because they are grown with only natural fertilizers and more attention paid to the health of the plants and seeds.
-You can find hundreds of organic seeds at this website!
+You can find hundreds of organic seeds on this website!

 - Kneeling Pad

-Especially for your initial planting day, you’ll feel way better (and get a lot less grass stains on your jeans) with your knees on soft padding rather than in the ground.
+Especially for your initial planting day, you’ll feel way better (and get a lot fewer grass stains on your jeans) with your knees on soft padding rather than in the ground.
 You can purchase a large one here.